-The GP was concerned that this history of domestic violence suggested that the child may be at risk, and wondered whether she should disclose her concerns to social services.
+The GP was concerned that this history of domestic violence suggested that the child may be at risk, and wondered whether they should disclose concerns to social services.

 The MDU advised that the GP should:

-- Discuss the concerns with the patient, as she may be able to provide further information.
+- Discuss the concerns with the patient, as they may be able to provide further information.